439bananas/BTSBot/README.md

 </center>

 ## Where am I?
 Physically?
 No idea.
 Digitally?
-You're at BTS Bot's open-source GitHub repository!
+You're at BTS Bot's open-source GitHub (or GitLab, if that's what you're into) repository!

 We want to create a better experience for those using BTS Bot and we agree that the best way to improve user experience is to open the source code for others to contribute.